prapti-ai/prapti/docs/config_files.md

 Before processing the input markdown file, Prapti searches for configuration files.
 The search process includes:

 1. Loading a user configuration file from the user's home directory, if such a file exists.
-Locations that are searched are: `$XDG_CONFIG_HOME/prapti/config.md`, `~/.config/prapti/config.md`, and `~/.prapti/config.md`.
+The following locations are searched: `$XDG_CONFIG_HOME/prapti/config.md`, `~/.config/prapti/config.md`, and `~/.prapti/config.md`.
 Only the first user configuration file that is found is loaded.
-If the `$XDG_CONFIG_HOME` environment variable is set, only the first path is included in the search.
+If the `$XDG_CONFIG_HOME` environment variable is set, only the first location is included in the search.
 2. Searching for `.prapticonfig.md` files in the directory of the input markdown file and its parent directories.
 This search continues upwards until a configuration file with a line `% config_root = true` is found.
 These files form the in-tree configuration file set.
 3. Loading the in-tree configuration files, starting from the root and moving towards the input file's directory.
 This way, settings in `.prapticonfig.md` files closer to the input file take precedence over settings from files closer to the root.